Austrian Empire

 The empire was proclaimed by Francis II in 1804 in response to Napoleon's declaration of the First French Empire, unifying all Habsburg possessions under one central government.
 It remained part of the Holy Roman Empire until the latter's dissolution in 1806.
 It continued fighting against Napoleon throughout the Napoleonic Wars, except for a period between 1809 and 1813, when Austria was first allied with Napoleon during the invasion of Russia and later neutral during the first few weeks of the Sixth Coalition War.
-Austria emerged victorious in the war, and became a leading member of the German Confederation along with Prussia after the Congress of Vienna.
+Austria and its allies emerged victorious in the war, leading to the Congress of Vienna, which reaffirmed the empire as one of the great powers of the 19th century.

 The Kingdom of Hungary—as Regnum Independens—was administered by its own institutions separately from the rest of the empire.
 After Austria was defeated in the Austro-Prussian War of 1866, the Austro-Hungarian Compromise of 1867 was adopted, joining the Kingdom of Hungary and the Empire of Austria to form Austria-Hungary.